vatesfr/xo/docs/xosan-trial.md

 ## Step 1

+You will need to be registered on our website in order to use Xen Orchestra.
+If you are not yet registered, [here is the way](https://xen-orchestra.com/#!/signup)

 SSH in your XenServer and use the command line `bash -c "$(curl -s http://xoa.io/deploy)"` - it will deploy Xen Orchestra Appliance on your XenServer infrastructure which is required to use XOSAN.

+> Note: You can also download the XVA file and follow [these instructions](https://xen-orchestra.com/docs/xoa.html#the-alternative).

 ## Step 2